Image

 • Testing machine must function within state’s precise limits regarding temperature and accuracy

-Appealing the Decision of a Saline County, MO DWI Administrative Hearing
+How to Appeal a Saline County, MO DWI Administrative Hearing Decision

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Saline County, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Saline County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.